 No photographers allowed on the field except those cleared by the NAAYF Commissioner or League President.

-Season Length

-The 6U Flag Division will consist of the Jamboree, and as many regular season games as possible prior to the season ending at the Fall Break, unless decided otherwise.

 Field Size

 The NFL / USA Football field size of 54 yards by 30 yards will be used, where possible.
 When playing on a field lined for tackle football games (NFHS fields), the flag football field length will remain 54 yards, and marked accordingly.
 However, the field width will be 33.3 yards, where one normal sideline is used as one bounding line, and the far opposing hash mark will be used as the other bounding line.
 When using a 100-yard tackle football field, the field can be setup in a two-field configuration with two flag football games competing at the same time.